Kotlin/kotlinx-atomicfu/README.md

 ### JVM

-You will need Gradle 4.0 or later for the following snippets to work.
+You will need Gradle 4.10 or later.
-Add and apply AtomicFU plugin:
+Add and apply AtomicFU plugin.
+It adds all the corresponding dependencies and transformations automatically:

 ```groovy
 buildscript {